MystDemeanor/DatabaseForRestaurantAnalytics/README.md

 # DatabaseForRestaurantAnalytics

 This GitHub repository contains the complete implementation of the Restaurant Analytics and Insights System, including:
-- Enhanced ER Modeling
+- Enhanced ER Modeling: Aggregation and subclassing techniques applied to the ER Model
-- Relational Schema Design
+- Normalization: Ensured all tables adhere to 3NF and BCNF for efficiency and accuracy, minimizing modification anomalies.
-- Normalization to ensure all tables adhered to 3NF or BCNF for efficiency and accuracy, minimizing modification anomolies.
+- Relational Schema Design: Effectively defined entities and relationships between entities.
 - SQL scripts for table creation, data insertion, and query execution.
 - Python scripts for generating realistic datasets using tools like Faker and automating data import into MySQL.
 - Detailed query implementations for analyzing demographics, foot traffic, restaurant popularity, and dietary preferences.